Point Allerton, Hull, MA, USA

 Features

-This land is within the region of the Massachuseuk (or Massachusett) Native American tribe.
-According to a historic marker on site, it was named in 1621 “by an exploring party of Mayflower Pilgrims for Isaac Allerton, 1st Assistant Governor of Plymouth Colony.”
+Allerton Hill is named for Isacc Allerton, a Mayflower passenger and the 1st Assistant Governor of Plymouth Colony.
+According to a historic marker on site, it was named in 1621 by an exploring party of Mayflower Pilgrims.

 Trail Description